xcart/xcart-docs/_pages/kb_en/general_setup/troubleshooting/cannot_access_the_store.md

     * **X-Cart versions 5.3.6.x-5.4.0.0:** Use the following URL format:
        `https://www.example.com/x-cart/admin.php?drop_cache&access_key=XXXXXXXXXXXXXX`

+      The part "https://www.example.com/x-cart/" in the URL needs to be replaced with the actual address of your store website, and the part "XXXXXXXXXXXXXX" needs to be replaced with your actual Safe Mode access key.
+The Safe Mode access key can be found in the file `var/data/.safeModeAccessKey` in your X-Cart installation folder or - if you are using an X-Cart version below 5.4.0.0 - can be copied from any of the two reset links that were sent to your site administrator mailbox after X-Cart installation (For X-Cart 5.1.9-5.3.x, the message subject reads "**Soft and Hard reset links for your store!**"; for X-Cart versions 5.1.8 and earlier the subject is "**New safe mode access key has been generated!**").

-    * **X-Cart versions below 5.4.0.0-5.4.0.5:** Feature not supported.
+    * **X-Cart versions below 5.4.0.0-5.4.0.5:** The feature not supported.

     * **X-Cart versions below 5.4.0.5 and later:** Use the following URL format:
        `https://www.example.com/x-cart/service.php?/rebuild&auth_code=XXXXXXXXXXXXXX`

-    The part "https://www.example.com/x-cart/" in the URL needs to be replaced with the actual address of your store website, and the part "XXXXXXXXXXXXXX" needs to be replaced with your actual Safe Mode access key.
-The Safe Mode access key can be found in the file `var/data/.safeModeAccessKey` in your X-Cart installation folder or - if you are using an X-Cart version below 5.4.0.0 - can be copied from any of the two reset links that were sent to your site administrator mailbox after X-Cart installation (For X-Cart 5.1.9-5.3.x, the message subject reads "**Soft and Hard reset links for your store!**"; for X-Cart versions 5.1.8 and earlier the subject is "**New safe mode access key has been generated!**").
-Note that for X-Cart versions 5.4.0.0 and later the Safe Mode links are no longer sent to the administrator mailbox, so the administrator needs to get the Safe Mode access key from the file `var/data/.safeModeAccessKey`.
+      The part "https://www.example.com/x-cart/" in the URL needs to be replaced with the actual address of your store website, and the part "XXXXXXXXXXXXXX" needs to be replaced with your actual Auth code (See the auth_code value in the file `etc/config.php`).

 2. Alternative method:

     * **X-Cart versions below 5.4.0.0:** Delete the folder **var/run** and the file `var/.rebuildStarted` in your X-Cart installation folder, then go to your store's Admin area.
 X-Cart will detect the absence of cache and will automatically launch the cache rebuild process.

     * **X-Cart versions 5.4.0.0 and later:** Go to `https://www.example.com/x-cart/service.php#/login` (Be sure to replace the part "https://www.example.com/x-cart/" with your actual site address).
 Enter the auth_code from the file `etc/config.php` into the Auth code field.
-Go to `https://www.example.com/x-cart/service.php?/rebuild" (Again, be sure to use your own site address).
+Go to `https://www.example.com/x-cart/service.php?/rebuild` (Again, be sure to use your own site address).

 ## Contact your hosting team